-If the little black dress would be a cake, it would be a pound cake, you can’t go wrong with a classic.
+If the little black dress would be a cake, it would be a glazed lemon buttermilk pound cake and you can’t go wrong with a classic.

 I have to admit that I never baked or even ate a classic pound cake, when I had been living in the old world, at least not that I know of!?
-The weird thing is Germany is just around the corner from Britain, where this kind of cakes originally come from, but the by me anticipated pound cake wave never made it over the North Sea.
-Nevertheless it is save to say, I caught up, big times.
+The weird thing is Germany is just around the corner from Britain, where this kind of cakes originally come from, but the by me anticipated pound cake wave never made it across the North Sea.
+Nevertheless, it is safe to say, I caught up, big times.

-Baking pound cake is something therapeutic for me, due to the long mixing periods I have time to think about stuff, listen to music and sing out loud (I didn’t say good), a very pleasing and calming me-time.
-First I declare it’s relaxing and there again I tell you next, you have to beat the heck out of this poor butter.
+Baking pound cake is something therapeutic for me, due to the long mixing time I think about stuff, listen to music and sing out loud (I didn’t say good), a very pleasing and calming me-time.
+I just told you it’s relaxing and there again I tell you next, you have to beat the heck out of this poor butter.
 But it’s the way of success, the goal is to incorporate as much air as possible into the butter.
 Adding one egg after the other to this fluffy butter leads to an emulsion (think of mayonnaise).
-If it gets curdled a long the way, don’t worry, at the end you end up with a smooth batter.
+Don’t worry if it gets curdled along the way, at the end, you will have a smooth batter.